govau/cga-docs/docs/usage/start_new_project.md

 The cloud.gov.au team can setup everything you need to start building and deploying your application.

-## Setting up a new project on cloud.gov.au
+## Setup a new project on cloud.gov.au

 To request the setup of a new project send a support request to [support@cloud.gov.au](mailto:support@cloud.gov.au) using the following template: